canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 .. note::

-   To launch an Intel GPU-enabled notebook, you must first :ref:`enable_intel_gpu`.
+   To launch an Intel GPU-enabled notebook, you must first :doc:`Enable Intel GPUs <../how-to/enable-gpus/enable-intel-gpu>`.

 To see the list of available Intel images, run: